-EN384, 484, Studies in Drama: Specific courses on genres of drama, historical periods of drama or bodies of national drama.
+EN384, Studies in Drama: Specific courses on genres of drama, historical periods of drama, or bodies of national drama.
 Current offerings include Elizabethan and Jacobean Drama, Modern American Drama and Modern European Drama.
 Open to juniors and seniors.
 (U/G)(3).
-Occasionally.
+Annually, term varies.

-EN385, 485, Studies in Literary Criticism: Specific courses in the history of literary criticism, important groups of critics or the application of literary critical methods.
-Open to juniors and seniors.
-(U/G)(3).
-Occasionally.
+EN385, Studies in Literary Criticism: Specific courses in the history of literary criticism, important groups of critics, or the application of literary critical methods.
+(U/G) (3).
+Annually, term varies.

-EN386, 486, Studies in Rhetoric: Offers general and specialized study of the history, criticism, theory, literature and application of the rhetorical arts.
+EN386, Studies in Rhetoric: Offers general and specialized study of the history, criticism, theory, literature, and application of the rhetorical arts.
 (U/G)(3).
-Annually.
+Annually, term varies.

-EN387, Studies in Literary Theory: Specific courses in history of literary and critical theory, important groups of theorists or the application of critical methodologies.
-(U/G)(3).
-Annually.
+EN387, Studies in Literary Theory: Specific courses in the history of literary and critical theory, important groups of theorists, or the application of critical methodologies.
+Annually, term varies.

 EN390, Research Seminar: Focusing on a single text, or a set of texts by a single author, this course is designed to equip students with the research and writing skills necessary for advanced work in English.
 This course is required of all English majors, and should be taken during the junior year.
-Prerequisites: EN185 and two of the following: EN245, 246, 265 and 266.
+Prerequisite: EN185 and two of the following: EN245, EN246, EN265, and EN266.
 (U/G)(3).
 Fall and spring.

-EN393, 493, Special Topics in Literature: Specific courses on topics of interest.
+EN393, Special Topics in Literature: Specific courses on topics of interest.
 Open to juniors and seniors.
 (U/G)(3).
 Fall and spring.

-EN395, 396, Internship: Directed experience in a career setting.
+EN395, Internship: Directed experience in a career setting.
 Students apply through the head of the department.
 Open to junior and senior majors.
-(U)(3, 6).
+(U)(3).
 Fall and spring.